I'm going on a long haul flight and worried about DVT

 How do Graduated Compression Socks help prevent DVT?

 Wearing graduated compression socks can help prevent DVT.
 The graduated pressure from the socks helps to prevent blood "pooling' in the calf.
 Wearing graduated compression socks does not replace the need for regular exercise while travelling.
-Flight socks which do not have graduated compression will not help prevent DVT.
+Flight socks that do not have graduated compression will not help prevent DVT.

 After the journey